 A Friendly Ear

-If you are worried about something - tell a friend, tell a teacher or tell your parents.
+If you are worried about something - tell a friend, tell an adult at school or tell your parents.
 It can be hard to do this so if you don’t feel you can do it in person it might be easier to write a note to your parents explaining how you feel, or perhaps confide in someone outside the immediate family, like a grandparent, aunt, uncle or cousin and ask them to help you tell your parents what’s worrying you.

 If you really feel that there is no-one to talk your problem through with then call ChildLine.